rahulgaikwad007/face-expression-recognition/README.md

 ## Results ##
-### Due to a complexed model the training accuracy and training loss were very good; however the test accuracy and test loss are poor as a result of overfitting.
+Due to a complex model, the training accuracy and training loss were very good; however, the test accuracy and test loss were poor as a result of overfitting.
-Note: It is assumed that extracting features such as Histogram of Oriented Gradients (HOG) and Landmarks features, along with  more image data inputting them into the CNN model would yeild better results.

 ![Image text](https://github.com/daconjam/Facial-Expression-Recognition/blob/master/Images/Acc.png)